hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It's not adding a new storage; there's no copy involved
 - Failover:
 	- It could be initiated manually (action > Failover) or automatically (if there is any issue on the current primary instance)
 	- The replica with the highest priority is promoted to be the primary during failover
+	- Tier 0 has the highest priority
 - It's available in regions that have at least 3 AZs (not all regions)
 - It can tolerate
 	- The loss of up to 2 data copies or an AZ failure without losing write availability